RobertDWhite/WhiteMatterTech/content/posts/encrypted-matrix-notification-hub/index.md

 OpenClaw runs as `@jarvis:white.fm` with the same encryption settings and a tighter join policy, using `autoJoin: "allowlist"`, `groupPolicy: "allowlist"`, and `requireMention: true` for the one group room it may enter.

-That decision has three practical consequences; I have encountered each of them in operation.
+I learned three consequences of that decision in operation.

-**A bot in an encrypted room holds that room's keys.** The bot is a cryptographic device in the same sense as a human user's phone or browser, and its device identity deserves the same protection.
-Compromising the agent's pod yields the plaintext of every room of which it is a member.
-Both agents keep their state on a backed-up PVC for exactly that reason, and both are part of why I need restrictive egress; the namespace's current `allow-all-egress` policy restores unrestricted egress to every pod.
+**A bot in an encrypted room holds that room's keys.** The bot is a cryptographic device, much like a human user's phone or browser, and its device identity deserves the same protection.
+Compromising the agent's pod yields plaintext from every room it has joined.
+Both agents keep their state on a backed-up PVC for that reason.
+Both also need restrictive egress.
+The namespace's current `allow-all-egress` policy restores unrestricted egress to every pod.

-**Mention-gating keeps the agent out of the stream.** `MATRIX_REQUIRE_MENTION` means the agent does not respond to notifications passing through the room.
-The setting controls cost and keeps machine-generated events from becoming instructions; an agent that reacts to every Falco detection and every media import acts without a human in the loop.
+**Mention-gating controls when an agent wakes.** Hermes's home room is reserved for direct conversation, while OpenClaw's `requireMention: true` keeps the agent from replying to every message in its allowed group room.
+The setting controls cost and keeps machine-generated events from becoming instructions without a person in the loop.

 **The filesystem mounts define the agent's practical reach.** I mount the Synology media, books, and downloads exports read-write in Hermes for its file tooling.
-I leave `/volume1/Personal` out, and the manifest explains why; anyone who can send Hermes a message through Matrix, Telegram, or iMessage can reach anything I mount into it.
-The encryption protects the channel; a filesystem handed to something that answers strangers remains exposed.
+I leave `/volume1/Personal` out.
+Anyone who can send Hermes a message through Matrix, Telegram, or iMessage can reach anything I mount into it.
+Encryption protects the channel.
+A filesystem handed to something that answers strangers remains exposed.

-I will cover the agent design in a separate post; here, an encrypted notification channel carrying an agent is a control plane.
+The [Hermes design](/posts/hermes-encrypted-agent-authority/) deserves its own treatment.
+Its dedicated encrypted room is part of the control plane.

 --------------------------------------------------------

 # Security Notes

-**In this stack, Hookshot is the encryption boundary.** TLS protects a webhook request to the gateway; inside the cluster, some producers use plain HTTP, and the request itself is not end-to-end encrypted.
-Hookshot receives cleartext, runs the transform on cleartext, and encrypts as it composes the room event.
-The protection has a precise boundary: message content is unreadable at rest in the homeserver database and unreadable to anyone who compromises Synapse.
-Hookshot can read it, as can anyone who intercepts the request before it reaches Hookshot.
-In-cluster producers posting over plain HTTP depend entirely on NetworkPolicy for that leg, which is why each source namespace has an explicit policy instead of a blanket allowance.
+**Hookshot is the encryption boundary in this stack.** TLS protects a webhook request to the gateway.
+Inside the cluster, some producers use plain HTTP, and the request itself is not end-to-end encrypted.
+Hookshot receives cleartext, runs the transform, and encrypts as it composes the room event.
+Message content is unreadable at rest in the homeserver database and to anyone who compromises Synapse.
+Hookshot can read it.
+Anyone intercepting the request before it reaches Hookshot can read it too.
+In-cluster producers using plain HTTP depend entirely on NetworkPolicy for that leg, which is why each source namespace has an explicit policy instead of a blanket allowance.

-**A webhook URL is a bearer credential.** Anyone holding `https://webhooks.white.fm/webhook/<id>` can post to that room, forever, with no additional authentication.
+**A webhook URL is a bearer credential.** Anyone holding `https://webhooks.white.fm/webhook/<id>` can post to that room forever with no additional authentication.
 These URLs belong in secret management with the same seriousness as an API key.
 A manifest comment, public repository, or screenshot is an unacceptable place for one.
-Mine reach the public internet through the Cloudflare tunnel, which makes the URL the entire access control.
+Mine reach the public internet through the Cloudflare tunnel.
+The URL is the entire access control.
 Rotation means creating a new hook and updating each producer, which is why I keep the number of producers per hook small.

-**`registration_shared_secret` is an admin-equivalent credential.** It can mint server administrators without any existing account; the webhook script relies on that capability.
-It should exist only inside the pod, and any tooling that uses it should create a temporary admin, do the work, and erase the account in a `finally` block.
-Do not build tooling that keeps a standing admin token.
+**`registration_shared_secret` is an admin-equivalent credential.** It can mint server administrators without any existing account.
+The webhook script relies on that capability.
+It should exist only inside the pod, and tooling using it should create a temporary admin, do the work, and erase the account in a `finally` block.
+Do not keep a standing admin token.

 **Transformation functions are code stored in room state.** Anyone with permission to write state events in a room can change the JavaScript that Hookshot executes on every incoming payload for that hook.
 Room power levels determine who can alter executable code in this design.
 Set them accordingly, and audit the state events in rooms where transforms are enabled.

 **Payloads are untrusted input.** A monitor name, an article title, a container name, and a username in a failed-login event can all be attacker-influenced.
 Escape every field on the way into the `html` output.
-My transforms do this uniformly; it is the single most common omission I see in webhook transforms published elsewhere.
+My transforms do this uniformly.
+It is the single most common omission I see in webhook transforms published elsewhere.

 **Key loss is data loss, and the failure is silent.** Hookshot's `encryption.storagePath` and the agents' data volumes hold device identities and Megolm sessions.
-Restore a pod without its volume and it becomes a new, unverified device; the old messages do not become readable again, and nothing in the interface announces what happened beyond an unverified-device warning that is easy to dismiss.
+Restore a pod without its volume and it becomes a new, unverified device.
+Old messages do not become readable again.
+The interface offers little more than an unverified-device warning that is easy to dismiss.
 Back up those volumes and configure client-side key backup for human accounts before you need it.

-**Federation exposes more than room content.** End-to-end encryption protects message bodies; membership, timing, room structure, and the existence of a room remain visible. `allow_public_rooms_over_federation: true` remains enabled for one discoverable public channel, which allows any federating server to enumerate the public room directory.
-Everything operational lives in encrypted, non-published rooms, and that separation is the actual control.
+**Federation exposes more than room content.** End-to-end encryption protects message bodies.
+Membership, timing, room structure, and the existence of a room remain visible. `allow_public_rooms_over_federation: true` remains enabled for one discoverable public channel, which allows any federating server to enumerate the public room directory.
+Everything operational lives in encrypted, non-published rooms.
+That separation is the control.

 **Assume the appliance webhooks are the weak link.** UniFi, Synology, and similar devices hold the webhook URL in a settings page, transmit over whatever TLS stack their firmware ships, and offer no rotation story.
-They are the least controlled producers in the stack, and they are the ones reporting on presence in the house.
-Give them their own hooks and their own rooms; a leaked URL from a device reset then has a bounded blast radius.
+They are the least controlled producers in the stack.
+They also report on presence in the house.
+Give them their own hooks and rooms.
+A leaked URL from a device reset then has a bounded blast radius.

 --------------------------------------------------------

 # Wrapping Up

-The technically interesting parts of this build were the appservice crypto store, the state-event provisioning path around a removed API, and the discovery that the central difficulty is noise; encryption is the easy part.
-The more consequential question is the premise.
+The appservice crypto store and the state-event provisioning path around a removed API were interesting to build.
+Noise proved harder than encryption, which is why the larger question is where those messages belong in the first place.

-Every self-hosted stack generates a notification stream, and the default destination for that stream is a third-party chat service, chosen because the integration takes four minutes.
+Every self-hosted stack generates a notification stream.
+The default destination is a third-party chat service, usually chosen because the integration takes four minutes.
 That choice hands a continuously updated description of your infrastructure, your habits, and your presence in the house to an organization with no stake in protecting it.
-The alternative costs one homeserver, one appservice, and an afternoon; it produces an arrangement in which the operator of the server (me) cannot read the rooms either.
+One homeserver, one appservice, and an afternoon produce an arrangement in which the server operator, including me, cannot read the rooms.

-For me, that last property is decisive.
-The cryptographic design removes the question of whether to trust me from the server's operation; it gives the arrangement a stronger foundation than a declaration of trust ever could.
+For me, that last property settles the question.
+The cryptographic design removes trust in the server operator from the server's operation.
+A declaration of good intent cannot do that.

 I keep a public channel for this blog at [#whitematter:white.fm](https://matrix.to/#/%23whitematter:white.fm).
 It federates, which allows any Matrix account to join and ask about this post or any other subject.